Omikhleia/JSBON/README.md

 node-ubjson (https://github.com/Sannis/node-ubjson) also follows the specifications from UBJSON (http://ubjson.org/).
 Despite using NodeJS buffers, version 0.0.8 (Jan.
 2015) took more than 60 seconds to asynchronously decode the binary object, versus around 3.7 seconds for JSBON 0.3.1 (and around 1 second with JSBON 0.3.2 after optimizing).
 Synchronous encoding was much faster (774 ms), outperforming JSBON by a ratio (1881 ms).
 We may still have room for improvements here, though the performance bottleneck is mostly because of the logic for detecting cycles (i.e. reference caching).

 The encoded binary data were 6.3 MB (6626967 bytes) versus 10.5 MB with JSBON, but upon investigation, it turned out that  numbers were encoded as 32-bit floats (likely due to the obscure code around line 67 in *ubjson-pack.js*), losing precision (and identity with the original object)...
-If we were to allow that in JSBON too (e.g. with an option), we would also end up with a size around 6.3 MB (6609870 bytes, even slightly more compact!).
+If we were to allow that in JSBON too (e.g. with an option), we would also end up with a size around 6.3 MB (actually 6609870 bytes, even slightly more compact!).

 For the record, as a distinct test case, node-ubjson failed at encoding an object with a circular reference.
 I am unsure whether the UBJSON specification is supposed to cover this case, however.